 Let’s dive into each of these.

-1) Optimize your Google My Business listing for location
+1) Optimize your Google Business Profile for location

 2) Add local schema and structured data to your website

-You’ll want to do the same location-optimizations on your website as you did your Google My Business listing.
+You’ll want to do the same location-optimizations on your website as you did on your Google Business Profile.
 That way, the two complement each other and provide a strong foundation for your online presence.
 When you add local schema and structured data into the coding of your website, paired with creating location pages on your website, you’re essentially telling Google exactly where you serve customers.

 3) Get reviews across your service area